 - Tranquil Fury: Briefly at the end of Fate.
 It is arguably where he is the most terrifying.

-- Unskilled, but Strong: Due to his powerful armor, possessing hundreds if not thousands of weapons he can launch like missiles, a chain that can bind gods, and a sword that can tear holes in reality, Gilgamesh is the most powerful person in the game by a considerable margin.
+- Unskilled, but Strong: Due to his powerful armor, possessing infinite weapons he can launch like missiles, a chain that can bind gods, and a sword that can literally turn the world into a scorched rock, Gilgamesh is the most powerful person in the VN by a considerable margin.
 He could easily defeat anything he encounters during the Fifth War just by blasting it into oblivion with his full strength right off the bat.
 But of course, nobody he meets is worthy of seeing his full power, and inevitably he gets killed by underestimating his opponent.
 He does have some skill in swordplay and a high knowledge of magecraft, but not enough to really match up to specialists.

 - Used to Be a Sweet Kid: Gilgamesh as a child was the embodiment of The Good King, loved by both gods and mortals in his time who ruled over all of the world, and was ridiculously cute.◊ Then things went to shit...